gryzus24/ziew/README.md

     FORMAT options
       * arg   - the provided <STRFTIME STRING> as specified in the argument,
-      * time  - time as formatted by the strftime(3) function.
+      * time  - time as formatted by the strftime(3) function,
       * <N>   - as an extension of the strftime(3) functionality this widget supports displaying fractional part of the timestamp acquired from the clock_gettime(2) syscall.
 Specify the number of digits